Skip to content

 If something does happen that changes your social media content strategy, pause all scheduled content to give yourself a chance to adjust.

-Hootsuite Listening doesn’t just track what people are saying — it uses enhanced sentiment analysis to tell you how they really feel.
+You can always do a quick Bluesky vibe-check in Hootsuite Listening.
+It uses enhanced sentiment analysis to tell you how they really feel.
 Enter any term in the Quick Search bar.
 Click on the Filters button to choose Bluesky as your data source, then click on Sentiment.

 Screenshot of the social listening tool showing 'Bluesky' selected as a media type, useful for understanding optimal times to schedule Bluesky posts based on sentiment analysis.